What We Do

 Gospel themed coloring books and work books are supplied to the children and in some cases Arabic language picture Bibles.
 Each child takes home a gift box for themselves and their family.

-The gift box for each child’s family varies by area, even within the same nation.
-In some areas basic food stuffs such as rice, beans, canned meats and cooking oils to last a week or more are given to each family.
-In other areas the family gift is a box of essential items including toothbrushes, toothpaste, hand soap, tissues, sponges, feminine hygiene items as well as dish and laundry soaps
+The gift box for each child’s family varies by area.
+In some areas, basic foods such as rice, beans, canned meats and cooking oils to last a week or more are given to each family.
+In other areas, the family gift is a box of essential items including toothbrushes, toothpaste, hand soap, tissues, sponges, feminine hygiene items as well as dish and laundry soaps

-I was personally present at as many of the Christmas events in Jordan, Lebanon and Iraq in 2015 as was possible, and I saw the joy on the faces of these refugee children as they were able to forget their dire circumstances for a few hours.
-In 2016 The Christmas for Refugees program will invite as many as 6,000 children between the ages of six and fourteen to a day of hope in the celebration of the birth of our Lord and Savior.
+I was personally present at as many of the Christmas events in 2018 as possible, and I saw the joy on the faces of these refugee children as they were able to forget their dire circumstances for a few hours.
+In 2019 The Christmas for Refugees program will invite as many as 12,000 children to a day of hope in the celebration of the birth of our Lord and Savior.

-Please join as a partner in bringing hope to Christian children being deprived of their childhood by a war being waged on them by the Islamic State, al-Qaida and other armed Islamic groups.
+Please join as a partner in bringing hope to Christian children being deprived of what their childhood should be because of religious persecution by Islamic groups.

 William J. Murray, Project Director